TejasSnaik/Numpy-Project/README.md

 A complete Project using Numpy

-Features Included in the dataset
+Features Included in the dataset:

 ad_id: unique ID for each ad